Revitalize Your Brain Health With 6 Science-Backed Pillars

 - Limit exposure to screens, such as phones and laptops, in the hours before bed, as the blue light they emit can disrupt the body's natural sleep-wake cycle.

-Exercise is not only good for your physical health, but it can also improve brain function and protect against cognitive decline.
-Physical activity increases blood flow and oxygen to the brain, promotes the growth of new brain cells, and reduces inflammation in the brain.
+Exercise is not only good for your physical health, but it can also support brain function and protect against cognitive decline.
+Physical activity increases blood flow and oxygen to the brain and promotes the growth of new brain cells.
 Even small amounts of exercise can make a big difference.
 Try to aim for at least 30 minutes of moderate-intensity exercise most days of the week.

 Tips for incorporating exercise into your daily routine:

-- Exercise doesn’t have to be pure suffering.
+- Exercise doesn’t have to be sufferable.
 What if you chose an activity you enjoyed — like walking peacefully through the neighborhood, dancing, hiking with friends, or playing a sport?

 - Break up your exercise routine into shorter sessions throughout the day.